The Function Of The Endothelium Involves Inflammation And It’s Where Healing Comes From.

 According to Dr. Lodi, the function of the endothelium is multi-fold.
 “It is the only thing that is ever in touch with the blood.
 The endothelium is a very important part of the body that no one ever talks about.
 It is where inflammation comes from and therefore, it is where healing comes from.
 Inflammation is how the body heals; it is not a bad thing unless it is chronic inflammation,” he said.

 When we think or see inflammation, we somehow know that something is wrong.
 It is a normal reaction, but inflammation is, in fact, a crucial part of the immune system’s response whenever we are injured or have an infection.

 It is our body’s way of “signaling the immune system to heal and repair damaged tissue.”
 Inflammation is also the body’s way of saying that it needs protection from “foreign invaders” aka viruses and bacteria.
 Without it, wounds and infections could progress into life-threatening hazards.

-This kind of inflammation is called an acute inflammation.
-The telltale signs include redness, swelling, heat, maybe some pain and at times, loss of function.
+This kind of inflammation is called acute inflammation.
+The telltale signs include redness, swelling, heat, maybe some pain, and at times, loss of function.
 When this happens, white blood cells come to the rescue to promote healing.

-Chronic inflammation happens when there is a “perceived internal threat” and the white blood cells swarm and attack internal organs or healthy tissues and cells, since they have no actual virus or bacteria to fight off.
-Chronic inflammation can be avoided by maintaining a healthy lifestyle—balanced diet, regular exercise and minimal exposure to environmental hazards.
+Chronic inflammation happens when there is a “perceived internal threat” and the white blood cells swarm and attack internal organs or healthy tissues and cells since they have no actual virus or bacteria to fight off.
+Chronic inflammation can be avoided by maintaining a healthy lifestyle—a balanced diet, regular exercise, and minimal exposure to environmental hazards.